mkoelle/BC-React-Application-Architecture-for-Production/README.md

 ### Understanding architectural decisions when building React applications

-> mark - "bad things are bad, good things are good" "Mmm-kay"
+> mark - "bad things are bad, good things are good   ...
+Mmm-kay"

 Fairly obvious setup of bad vs good.
 Somewhat weak or overly safe examples.

 ### Planning our application

 > mark - "what do we want!?"
+>
 > crowd - "an application!"
+>
 > mark - "when do we want it!?"
+>
 > crowd - "Meow!"

 A light list of requirements suitable for a demo.